Forenard/ShaderEditor/README.md

 * Previously rendered frame in backbuffer texture
 * Import and use arbitrary textures
 * Create and use cube maps
+* OpenGL ES 3.0 support with backward compatibility to 2.0
 * Disables rendering when the battery is low

 See [FAQ.md](FAQ.md) for frequently asked questions.